CesiumGS/3d-tiles/Styling/README.md

 }
 ```

-A define expression may not reference other defines, however it may reference feature properties with the same name.
-In the style below a feature of height 150 gets the color red.
+A define expression may not reference other defines; however, it may reference feature properties with the same name.
+In the style below a feature of height 150 gets the color red:
 ```json
 {
     "defines" : {